maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw.md

 ## _Ortner & Müller-Bollhagen 1991_.
 Deutsche Wortbildung, Hauptteil 4, Substantivkomposita

 * Most compounds have 0 (50, 52, 54, 103)
-* Derivatives with the suffix -er- adopt 0 as a rule (56)
 * Compounds with the second constituent Mann, Frau, Leute, Tochter, Gattin, Witwe that denote persons, can insert -(e)s-, even when the first constituent would otherwise attach 0 (56)
 * Copulative compounds always have 0 (57, 109)
 * Almost all F with -s- are polysyllabic (73)
 * -s- always occurs with F ending in -ung, -beit, -keit, -igkeit, -schaft, -ität, -ion, with a few exceptions (73, 94)
 * F ending in -ität- can adopt -en- where the plural interpretation should be preserved (74, 94)
-* -s- occurs regularly after polysyllabic F ending with [t] (74-75)
+* -s- occurs regularly after polysyllabic F ending with [t] (74,75)
 * All M where a non-paradigmatic -en- occurs are monosyllabic and belong to the following semantic classes: male persons, animals, astronomic objects, months (78)
 * All N with the unparadigmatic -en- linking element are polysyllabic foreign words with final stress that necessarily express plurality (78)
 * -(e)ns- occurs with a few M and a single N (80, 97)
-* 0-Plural, especially with suffixes -er, -ler, -ner, -el, -sel, -en, -chen, -lein regularly have 0 (82, 106)
+* 0-Plural, especially with suffixes -er, -ler, -ner, -el, -sel, -en, -chen, -lein regularly have 0 (56, 82, 106)
-* =Plural, e-Plural, e=Plural nouns rarely have linkers (83)
+* =Plural, e-Plural, e=Plural nouns rarely have linkers (83, 106, 197)
 * s-Plural has 0 as a rule (83, 106)
 * Derivates ending in -ing, -ling regularly attach -s- (83, 88)
 * Nouns ending in -sal extensively attach -s- (83)